 Employee recognition programs that work

 When General Motors (GM) sought to transform their company culture, across workers on six continents, they turned to Achievers.
 They wanted to align their workforce, so that everyone would be on the same page as far as company values and mission, and they knew that Achievers had a solution that works across borders and time zones.
 They launched our point-based employee recognition program to 67,000 employees in 26 countries.
 Eighty-seven percent of these workers were active on the platform within the first month, sending over 80,000 recognitions in that period.
 GM’s people leaders have embraced the program, sending out an average of 4 recognitions each month, and 8 out of 10 managers also send out at least one recognition every month.
 In an engagement survey after six months, recognition was one of the top five improved areas.

 Quest Diagnostics, which processes almost half a million medical tests each day, had brought a new CEO on board.
 His first goal was to build a culture of positivity.
 After introducing their employee recognition program, powered by Achievers, nearly 100 percent of managers became involved with sending recognitions, and they send them out almost daily, on average.
 A 25 percent reduction in employee turnover resulted, among staff of the managers who sent out the most recognitions.
 Watch this video below to learn more about Quest Diagnostics’ success story:

-When U.K. retailer Shop Direct had to reinvent itself for the digital marketplace, employees felt frustrated and undervalued.
-After kicking off their employee recognition program with Achievers, Shop Direct saw employment increase by 17 percent.
+When U.K. retailer The Very Group (formerly Shop Direct) had to reinvent itself for the digital marketplace, employees felt frustrated and undervalued.
+After kicking off their employee recognition program with Achievers, The Very Group saw employment increase by 17 percent.
 Fully 97 percent of employees activated the program, and they’ve been sending out an average of 7.6 recognitions per month.